 Required Permissions

-Starting with macOS Mojave (10.14), Apple introduced controls that let the users allow or restrict cross-application data requests and permissions such as Camera, Photos, Accessibility, AppleEvents and others.
+Starting with macOS Mojave (10.14), Apple introduced controls that let users allow or restrict cross-application data requests and permissions such as Camera, Photos, Accessibility, AppleEvents and others.
 Pre-configuring a Privacy Preferences Policy Control (PPPC) profile through an MDM allows the administrator to grant or deny permissions for apps and system services to ensure compliance with privacy policies and streamline the user experience by reducing the number of permission prompts.
 For customers not using Screenshot Alarms or Screen View, we recommend deploying a PPPC file that denies screen recording permissions, accepts accessibility permissions, and suppresses all Background Iems notifications.

 Screen Recording Permissions